blastlab/indoornavi-android-api/Documentation/source/Android-API/phone.md

 # __Phone module__

-Phone module allows to register user and allows to save coordinates in the database.
+Phone module allows saving data in the database.
+You can register a user with custom data or save coordinates.

 ### Phone Register